vito.

 Vito is not a try-on tool.
 Vito is a tailor.
 An old-world name for an old-world profession, applied with precision to a new one.
 The product is designed not to race but to compose; not to generate but to reveal; not to show you what you look like in something, but to hand you the thread back and ask — does it suit you?

 This book is the language Vito is written in.
 It has three parts.
-The atomic layer — the palette, the type, the grid, the icons — is the raw material.
-The behavioural layer — the motion system — is how the product breathes.
-The compositional layer — the home, the reveal, the archive, the first-run, the stress test — is the product speaking in full sentences.
+The atomic layer — palette, type, grid, icons — is the raw material.
+The behavioural layer — motion — is how the product breathes.
+The compositional layer — the home, the reveal, the archive, the threshold, the stress test — is the product speaking in full sentences.

 Contents.